Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Conclusion

 \section{Conclusion}

-In this paper we presented several techniques for goal-driven query answering over first- and second-order dependencies with equality.
+In this paper, we presented several techniques for goal-driven query answering over first- and second-order dependencies with equality.
 Towards this goal, we presented a revised formulation of the singularisation technique by \citet{DBLP:conf/pods/Marnette09}, which overcomes the incompleteness on second-order dependencies in the work by \citet{DBLP:journals/jodsn/CateHK16}.
 Furthermore, we presented a novel relevance analysis technique that tries to identify rules whose instances are all irrelevant to the query, and we presented a variant of the magic sets technique for logic programs \cite{DBLP:conf/pods/BancilhonMSU86, DBLP:journals/jlp/BeeriR91, DBLP:journals/jlp/BalbinPRM91} that can identify the relevant instances of rules with equality.
-In order to evaluate our technique on second-order dependencies, we presented a novel technique for generating synthetic scenarios with second-order dependencies that guarantees a desired `level of reasoning hardness'.
+In order to evaluate our techniques on second-order dependencies, we presented (in Appendix~\ref{sec:generating}) a technique for generating synthetic second-order scenarios that are guaranteed to exhibit nontrivial inferences.
 Finally, we conducted an extensive empirical evaluation and showed that our techniques can often be used to answer a query orders of magnitude faster than by computing the chase of the input dependencies in full.

-We see several interesting avenues for our future work.
+We see several interesting avenues for future work.
 On the theoretical side, it would be interesting to make our techniques applicable to classes of decidable dependencies with nonterminating chase (e.g., guarded dependencies).
-The key difficulty in relevance analysis is that the fixpoint of the base instance abstraction may not be always finite.
+The key difficulty in relevance analysis is that the fixpoint of the base instance abstraction may not always be finite.
 Reasoning in such cases often involves computing finite representations of infinite models, but it is unclear how to perform backward chaining over such representations.
 The key difficulty in the magic sets is to ensure that the transformation result falls into a decidable dependency class.
-On the practical side, a key challenge is to develop ways to reduce the number of auxiliary facts (i.e., facts with the $\D$, $\fnpred{f}$, or magic predicates that need to be derived), as well as ways to reduce the overheads of applying magic rules.
+On the practical side, a key challenge is to develop ways to reduce the number of auxiliary facts (i.e., facts involving the $\D$, $\fnpred{f}$, or magic predicates), as well as ways to reduce the overheads of applying magic rules.